onetoneisme/blackjack/units_refactored/CF for operators/Basic/004 Cloud Foundry Org and Space management/10_Modifying and deleting spaces.md

 TIP: Use 'cf target -o my-org -s my-second-space' to target new space
 ```

-Now, in case we need to rename the space, its very easy to do that:
+Now, if we need to rename the space, its very easy to do:

 ```sh
 cf rename-space my-second-space my-trash-space